2024 Atlantic hurricane season: Hurricane Debby

-A tropical wave that exited the west coast of Africa between July 25 and July 26 developed into a tropical depression early on August 3 over the Caribbean, about 60 mi west of Santa Cruz del Sur, Camagüey Province.
+A tropical wave that exited the west coast of Africa between July 25 and July 26 developed into a tropical depression early on August 3 over the Caribbean near Cuba, about 60 mi west of Santa Cruz del Sur, Camagüey Province.
 Striking Ciénaga de Zapata in Matanzas Province several hours later, the system strengthened into Tropical Storm Debby that day after emerging into the Straits of Florida near Havana.
 Moving northwestward and then northward due to a western Atlantic subtropical ridge, Debby strengthened into a hurricane early on August 5.
 Around 11:00 UTC, the cyclone struck near Steinhatchee, Florida, with winds of 80 mph (130 km/h) and a minimum pressure of 979 mbar.
 Debby quickly weakened to a tropical storm and turned northeastward.
 Upon reaching the Atlantic early on August 7, Debby transitioned into a subtropical storm.
 After meandering slowly southeastward and then northwestward, the system struck Bulls Bay, South Carolina, with winds of 45 mph (75 km/h).
 Late on August 8, Debby became extratropical while merging with a front over North Carolina.
 The remnant low crossed the Eastern United States and parts of Atlantic Canada before being absorbed over the Gulf of St. Lawrence by another frontal system associated with a new area of low pressure.

 Debby and its precursor produced heavy rains across the Caribbean, especially Cuba and Puerto Rico.
 As the storm moved slowly around Florida, precipitation peaked around 20 in near Sarasota.
 Flooding occurred across the state's west coast and north-central interior, including more than 1,000 structures suffering damage in Sarasota County and another 160 receiving major impacts in Manatee County.
 Winds in north-central Florida downed many trees, some of which struck cars and homes.
 Parts of some states as far north as Vermont reported flooding and isolated wind damage, with a peak total of 22.02 in of precipitation near Moncks Corner, South Carolina.
 Approximately 520,000 customers lost electricity in North Carolina alone.
 Rain also severely impacted Quebec, with Debby causing the heaviest one-day rain in the 380-year history of Montreal and becoming the most costly climate event in Quebec history.
 Overall, 18 fatalities and about $4.25 billion in damage occurred throughout the United States and Canada.